 House hunting can be a whole lot easier if you have your priorities straight because if you do, you'll know what to look for as you scroll through listings.
 Perhaps your number one priority is a safe neighborhood or a home that's close to work, and of course, you want to keep your search results limited to homes that are within your price range.
 Above personal priorities, however, are some things that universally define the desirability of a property, such as its overall condition, and you can often suss out deal-breaking problems well before you make an offer and schedule a home inspection.

-Don't let this happen to you.
 A new home is a major purchase that will help determine your peace of mind as well as your financial well-being for the foreseeable future.
 To make your search for a new home as thorough and productive as possible, you should look for the following six things.

 1. A Good Real Estate Agent

 The homebuying process, from house hunting to closing on a purchase, is a long one with many potential pitfalls, and it's a mistake for first-time homebuyers to try to get through it without a real estate agent.
 A good real estate agent is one who understands your needs as well as the local market and who has the connections to make a deal happen.
 The agent is also usually connected to a brokerage firm with staff who can handle all the paperwork you need to complete the sale correctly and in a timely way, which is important if you want the deal to go through.

 It might take some shopping around to find an agent with whom you click, especially if you're moving to a new area, but unless you've bought homes before and are familiar with the process, this is the first thing you should seek.

 2. Preapproval From a Lender

 All lenders are not created equal, and to get the best loan rates and terms, you'll probably have to make several inquiries and conduct more than one interview.
 Rather than waiting to do this until after you've found a home that meets all your preferences — and risk losing in a bidding war — you should find a lender before you start looking.